cam292/CS1555_Group_8_Term_Project/README.md

 ThreeDegrees: starting from user A, creates all permutations of possible paths (where the next user in the path has to be a friend of the previous user).
 After all permutations are created, searches them for where the last user is B. If the last user is B, a match is found

 Logout: Stores the timestamp and removes name and id stored in program

+---PART 3 NOTES

+compile with javac *.java and run with java FSDriver There is also a testing function in FaceSpace.java that can be uncommented and run from the main function